-Suspect arrested over death of Kim Jong Un's half-brother
+Woman arrested in death of Kim Jong Un's half brother

 Kim is believed to have been poisoned, South Korea's National Assembly Intelligence Committee Chairman Lee Cheol Woo told a press briefing Wednesday.

 Lee did not say how Kim was poisoned or how South Korea obtained the information.
-According to CNN's Will Ripley, who is in Pyongyang, Kim's death has not been publicized in North Korea and is unlikely to be, given political sensitivities.
+Kim's death has not been publicized in North Korea and is unlikely to be, given political sensitivities, according to CNN's Will Ripley, who is in Pyongyang.

 Kim was boarding a flight to the island of Macau, a Chinese territory, to visit his family when he was attacked, Lee said.

+He was spotted dining at one of Macau's ritzy hotels a little more than a week ago, a restaurant employee said.

-Kim went to the counter at KLIA asking for help, the Royal Malaysian Police said in a statement.
+Kim went to a counter at the Kuala Lumpur airport asking for help, the Royal Malaysia Police said.

-A Malaysian official told CNN that the man was then taken to an airport clinic, which decided to send him to the hospital.
+A Malaysian official told CNN that he was then taken to an airport clinic, which decided to send him to the hospital.
 He died en route.

 "The deceased ... felt like someone grabbed or held his face from behind," Selangor State Criminal Investigations Department Chief Fadzil Ahmat told Reuters.

-South Korea's Unification Ministry said Wednesday it was working with Malaysian authorities, while the country's acting President and Prime Minister discussed the death at a National Security Council meeting.
+South Korea's Unification Ministry said Wednesday it was working with Malaysian authorities, while the acting leader discussed the death at a National Security Council meeting.

-The North Korean embassy in Malaysia said they had no information about Kim's death when contacted by CNN, but a car with a North Korean flag on it was seen entering the hospital mortuary where Kim's body is believed to be.
+The North Korean Embassy in Malaysia said it had no information about Kim's death when contacted by CNN, but a car with a North Korean flag was seen entering the hospital mortuary, where Kim's body is believed to be held.

 Unsubstantiated reports

-Numerous unsubstantiated reports of how Kim was attacked have been circulated but Malaysian police are providing few details.
+Unsubstantiated reports of how Kim was attacked have circulated, but Malaysian police are providing few details.

-The Malaysian inspector general of police said in a news release Tuesday the deceased North Korean man was traveling with a passport bearing the name Kim Chol.
+The Malaysian inspector general of police said in a statement Tuesday the deceased North Korean man was traveling with a passport bearing the name Kim Chol.

-Kim, who was in his mid-40s, had a reputation for traveling on fake passports -- it may have even been tied to his fall from grace in his home country.
+Kim, who was in his mid-40s, had a reputation for traveling on fake passports -- doing so may have even been tied to his fall from grace in his home country.

-While Kim was the most public of all Kim Jong Il's sons before his half-brother Kim Jong Un took power, it was reported he lost favor with his father after he used a forged document to try to visit Tokyo Disneyland in 2001.
+Kim was the most public of all Kim Jong Il's sons before half brother Kim Jong Un took power.
+It was reported he lost favor with his father after he used a forged document to try to visit Tokyo Disneyland in 2001.

-His absence from his father's funeral in 2011 fueled earlier rumors that he had been banished from North Korea.
+His absence from his father's funeral in 2011 fueled rumors he had been banished from North Korea.

-Kim Jong Nam was the son of Kim Jong Il and Song Hye Rim, one of his favored mistresses.
+Kim Jong Nam was the son of Kim Jong Il and Song Hye Rim, one of the late ruler's favored mistresses.

-He had a different mother to North Korea's current leader Kim Jong Un, his father's youngest son, who was born to another mistress, Ko Yong Hui.
+Kim Jong Un, the youngest son, was born to another mistress, Ko Yong Hui.

-Kim Jong Nam didn't believe his brother had the ability to properly lead North Korea, according to author Yoji Gomi who wrote the 2012 book "My Father, Kim Jong Il, and Me."
+Kim Jong Nam didn't believe his half brother had the ability to lead North Korea properly, according to Yoji Gomi, author of the 2012 book "My Father, Kim Jong Il, and Me."

-But he never actually met his Kim Jong Un, due to the North Korean practice of raising potential successors separately.
+But he never actually met Kim Jong Un due to the North Korean practice of raising potential successors separately.

-After his departure from North Korea, the older Kim made his name for being an overweight and careless playboy, who was also willing to speak out about his family.
+After his departure from North Korea, the older Kim became known as an overweight and careless playboy, who was willing to speak out about his family.

 "He spoke out against his father's 'military first' policy," Gomi told CNN in 2012.
 "He wants North Korea to embrace economic reform and open its doors."